matmutant/LockerSPacePen/README.md

 ##Jimping
 ![Preview-jimping](./rendering/hexagon-pen.png "hexagon LockerSpacePen preview")
-NB: on the above pic, external cylinder render is limited to 6 to get an hexagonal pen Extruding is too CPU intensive so the code now use cynlinder difference instead:
+NB: on the above pic, external cylinder render is limited to 6 to get an hexagonal pen.

+As extruding is too CPU intensive, the code now use cynlinder difference instead:
 ```
 module jimping()
 {